FluxML/Flux.jl/docs/src/training/training.md

 like [`mse`](@ref Flux.Losses.mse) for mean-squared error or [`crossentropy`](@ref Flux.Losses.crossentropy) for cross-entropy loss,
 are available from the [`Flux.Losses`](../models/losses.md) module.

-!!! note "Implicit-style loss functions"
+!!! compat "Implicit-style loss functions"
-    Flux used to need a loss function which closed over a reference to the model, instead of being a pure function.
+    Flux ≤ 0.13 needed a loss function which closed over a reference to the model, instead of being a pure function.
 Thus in old code you may see something like
     ```
     loss(x, y) = sum((model(x) .- y).^2)
     ```
     which defines a function making reference to a particular global variable `model`.
-    This is no longer the preferred style.

 ## Optimisation Rules